Some days are easier than others. Some days I wake up and life is filled with sunshine and my husband is wonderful and my heart is content.

-Peter was the rock that God built His church upon.
-Peter, who died a criminal’s death, though innocent.
+Peter was the one who died a criminal’s death, though innocent.
 Whose wife was martyred as well.
-Peter, who had to give up and give up and give up.
+Peter had to give up and give up and give up.
 When he pointed and questioned, Jesus answered him straight.
 What’s that to you?
 You follow Me.

 And I’m the girl who loves God and wants to serve Him.
 And so far?
 I cannot bear a child.
-Nor have we been able to adopt.
 I’ve been asked to give up and give up and give up.
 And when I point and question, Jesus answers me straight.
 What’s that to you?
 You follow Me.

 The answer echoes around me.
 It closes in and leaves me quiet and humble.
 It turns out that I’m not God and I don’t get to pick, and low and behold, it’s not even my business.

 And your question, friend?
 Jesus answers yours as well.